History isn’t only meant to be viewed through glass cases inside museum.

 Location: Corner of S. Michigan Street and E. Jefferson Boulevard

-Emigrating from Gettysburg, Pennsylvania, via Ashland, Ohio, the Studebaker brothers constructed their first blacksmith shop and carriage, factory on this site in 1852.
-Located in the heart of South Bend’s growing business district near the St. Joseph River to the east, the Studebakers’ business grew rapidly as a supplier of wagons during the Civil War.
+Emigrating from Gettysburg, Pennsylvania, via Ashland, Ohio, the Studebaker brothers constructed their first blacksmith shop and carriage factory on this site in 1852.
+The business grew rapidly as a supplier of wagons during the Civil War.
 They remained on this site until the late 1880s.
-Production then moved to Studebaker’s newer plant south of downtown.

 Highway Marker